 Matthew Blackburn

 Matthew Blackburn is a Senior Researcher in NUPI's Research Group on Russia, Asia and International Trade.
-His main research agenda addresses the politics of contemporary autocracies in Russia and Eurasia, including both domestic politics and interstate relations.
-He has researched contemporary autocratic legitimation and popular responses to state discourses, with a particular focus on how regimes mobilise on the ideational level and cope with the challenges of nationalist and populist opposition.
-He also researches subnational variation in Russian society and regional politics, and studies how contemporary authoritarian regimes evolve, alternating between periods of stabilisation, normalisation and mobilisation.
+He is also an affiliated researcher at the Institute of Russian and Eurasian Studies at Uppsala University.
+His main research agenda addresses politics in Russia and Eurasia, including both domestic politics and interstate relations.
+He has researched political legitimation and popular responses to state discourses, with a particular focus on how regimes mobilise on the ideational level and cope with the challenges of nationalist and populist opposition.
+Currently he is researching wartime developments in Russian politics including the new state-society relationship and public opinion, nationalist dissent and new state ideological projects.

 Education